Spirit-to-Spirit/Symbol-Drift/index.md

 **Commander:** Chess?
 Who is she going to play with?
 And NetHack?

-**Science Officer:** Very slow chess game with us maybe, Sir.
+**Science Officer:** Very slow chess game with us, maybe, Sir.
 We don’t know her visual processing capacity, Sir.
 As far as we know, she hasn’t seen a computer before.
 The comms gear is the most advanced tech we’re sure she has.
 NetHack is a text-based game, Sir.

 ---

-**Comms:** Sir… Sir… inbound communication from the Borges Librarian:
+**Comms:** Sir...
+Sir...
+Inbound communication from the Borges Librarian:

 *“I have to tell the Babelarians: this place is in the wrong order.”*

-That… doesn’t make any sense, Sir.
+That... doesn’t make any sense, Sir.

 **Science Officer:** It doesn’t, Sir.
-The fraction of permutations that puts… say… the volumes of *The Encyclopedia Galactica* within one room of each other is infinitesimal. *Then*... the fraction of *those* that put the volumes within her horizon is again infinitesimal.
+The fraction of permutations that puts... say... the volumes of *The Encyclopedia Galactica* within one room of each other is infinitesimal. *Then*... the fraction of *those* that puts a volume within her horizon is again infinitesimal.

 **Commander:** What’s she on about, really?
 Mark the length of the pause.
 And have the galley send up some butternut soup.